 As if three children weren’t enough the couple produced their first daughter, Charlotte, The Princess Royal (1766 – 1828).

 The couples fifth child was to be yet another son, Prince Edward, Duke of Kent and Strathearn (1767 – 1820).
 In due time, Edward’s daughter Victoria, born 24th May 1819, would ascend to the throne, and you can discover more about Queen Victoria and her descendants here.

-At number six and almost a year to the day, Augusta Sophia was to make her appearance into the royal family, followed by their seventh child, another daughter, Princess Elizabeth (1770 – 1840).
+At number six and almost a year to the day, Augusta Sophia was to make her appearance into the royal family, followed by their seventh child, another daughter, Princess Elizabeth (1770 – 1840), who was reputed to have had some sort of marriage to a George Ramus, but you can find out more here about that.

 These two were followed a year later by their tenth child Prince Adolphus (1774 – 1850).
 At number eleven there was Princess Mary, Duchess of Gloucester (1776 – 1857) and at twelve, Princess Sophia (1777 – 1848).